 401k and 403(b) plans share mostly similar rules around withdrawals.
 Generally, you’re not able to take a withdrawal from either plan type while still employed at the company until reaching age 59 ½, though there are certain IRS exceptions.
 If you do take a withdrawal before age 59 ½ and don’t qualify for one of the IRS exceptions, you could be assessed a 10% penalty in addition to income taxes.

-As I mentioned previously, the main difference between the two is the employer sponsoring the plans: 401k plans are offered by private, for-profit companies, while 403(b) plans are only available to nonprofit organizations and government employers.
+The main difference between the two plans is employment sponsorship.
+401k plans are offered by private, for-profit companies, while 403(b) plans are only available to nonprofit organizations and government employers.
 In addition to the employer demographics for both retirement accounts, 401k and 403(b) plans can have varying costs and investment choices.